saicharith2012/100xdevs/webd/15-react-part-1/notes/notes.md

 ![alt text](image.png)

-Hot module replacemnent is the changes made in DOM when the code is changed while testing a react app.
+Hot module replacement is the changes made in DOM when the code is changed while testing a react app.

 Module bundlers like rollup compile the small pieces of code from different files in the react project into a large and complex file.